Photo gallery: THS, West Ridge, and Sullivan East swim meet - NewsBreak

 Bays SW Virginia volleyball player of the year

 The Times News All-Southwest Virginia volleyball team has a familiar look to it.
-Gate City junior Makayla Bays repeated as the Southwest Virginia player of the year and Wise Central sophomore Emmah McAmis as underclassman of the year.
+Gate City junior Makayla Bays repeated as the Southwest Virginia player of the year and for the second year in a row, Wise Central sophomore Emmah McAmis was the underclassman of the year.

 Mussard breaks second Dobyns-Bennett record